Dhawgupta/choudhary2024icu/README.md

-# The ICU-Sepsis Environment (Baseline Algorithm Implementation)
+# The ICU-Sepsis Environment (Baseline Algorithms Implementation)

 The **ICU-Sepsis** environment is a reinforcement learning environment that simulates the treatment of sepsis in an intensive care unit (ICU).
 The